Xorfor/Domoticz-Windcentrale-Plugin/README.md

 # Windcentrale
-**Beta!**
+**Beta!!!**
 ## Why?
 The standard 'Winddelen' device only displays the current power of the windmill.
 This device gives you more detailed information about the production off the windmill, like current power, energy produced this year, windspeed, roation speed, etc.
 ## Parameters
+Parameters are the same as for the Winddelen device:

 | Parameter | Description |
 | :--- | :--- |
 | **Select a mill** | eg. De Grote Geert, etc |
 | **Number of winddelen** | The number of 'winddelen' you own |
 ## Devices
+The following 9 units are created:

 | Name | Description |
 | :--- | :--- |
 | **Power (you)** | The power the windmill is producing according to your 'winddelen' |